Skip to main content

 Solution 4: Smart UI Updates (Only When Things Actually Change)

-This one’s simple but powerful: only update the UI when the value actually changes.
+This one’s simple but effective: only update the UI when the value actually changes.
 It’s like only repainting a wall when it’s actually dirty, not every day, “just in case.”

 public class HealthUI : MonoBehaviour {